raster/PDF-to-PNGs/README.md

 ---

-Click `Cancel` and the do it again and you should be able to open it the second time.
+Click `Cancel` and then do it again and you should be able to open it the second time.

 ![](Images/warning-02.png)